Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/02/facing-reality-ai.md

 There ought to be a directive that machines and automation should be a net negative cost to individual time and energy.

+## Getting philosophical with AI

+Does it save us time?
+Not just the person entering a prompt but all of us.
+Humanity.
+A frequent problem that has emerged with large language models is they save "authorship time" at the cost of significant "readership time".
+This readership time includes the people who consume content and those who edit and moderate it.
+Thanks to AI, the volunteer moderators on Stack Overflow now have longer queues.
+Small publishers are shutting down story submissions, thanks to AI.

+Sadly, the ability of machines to generate text, images, and video has led to the following:

+1. The devaluing of real content, thanks to...
+2. Growing skepticism about the origin of content

+Imagine if what we are facing with AI is the loss of faith in *all* content.
+To combat this, the only answer is to thoroughly reject all AI content.
+If you write original text, don't top it with an AI-generated image, and don't add AI-generated video alongside it.
+If you add *any* generated content, no matter how small, it devalues all other content alongside it.
+That one AI-generated image infects everything associated with it.

+If someone tries to pay you with a counterfeit banknote, you don't just view the banknote with suspicion.
+It affects your view of the whole person.
+If you use one *fake* image, the rest of your content is probably *fake*, too.

+If you create content with a tool like ChatGPT, it is of no use to anyone who has access to ChatGPT.

 ## Conclusion: AI-deas (yes, AI and ideas)

 One of the popular use cases for *AI* is asking it to generate ideas for content.
 Please take a moment to think about this!